 A faculty member may request a one-year delay for second-year, fourth-year, or sixth-year reviews, as well as five-year reviews, when there is extraordinary hardship, including but not limited to the birth or adoption of a child, and/or when there is the death or serious illness or injury of a child or spouse/life partner, or the faculty member's diagnosis of a serious illness or injury, whether or not the faculty member takes FMLA.
 The request for extension, with appropriate documentation, must be submitted no later than 60 days before the due date per Appendix C in the Faculty Handbook for the submission of the next review.
 In the rare case that a compelling reason occurs within the 60 days prior to the due date, the extenuating circumstance may be considered.
-Requests for extensions must be submitted in writing to the Provost with input from the Dean of their school/college and in accordance with human resources guidelines.
+Requests for extensions must be submitted in writing to the Provost with the Dean of their school/college notified by the faculty member.
+The request will be considered by the Provost with input from the Dean of their school/college and in accordance with human resources guidelines.
 The faculty member shall be informed of the Provost's decision within 15 days of the Provost's receipt of the request.
 In cases of extensions, there is no guarantee that reappointment will ultimately be granted.
 However, the granting of one or more extensions shall not prejudice nor alter the criteria for a faculty member's case for reappointment beyond what is required of faculty members who have received no extensions under this provision.
 Notwithstanding the above, the application for sixth-year review must in all cases be submitted per Appendix C no later than the 8th year.
 For faculty members subject to five-year reviews, the application for fifth-year review must in all cases be submitted per Appendix C no later than the 7th year of any given five-year review cycle.
 If an extension is granted then the review schedule would carry forward to subsequent reviews.